Glossary of terms

 Some of the terms and expressions you encounter when buying a home can be confusing to say the least, especially for first time buyers.
 It’s important to us that every step of your journey is clear and understandable.
 So we've put together a brief glossary of terminology that you might come across.

-Remember: Your sales adviser is always there to help you with a personal explanation of the purchase process and your solicitor will also be able to advise you on any legal aspects.
+Remember: Your sales advisor is always there to help you with a personal explanation of the purchase process and your solicitor will also be able to advise you on any legal aspects.

 A loan that literally bridges the gap in the event of a delay in the sale of your existing home and the purchase of your new home.

-Buildmark is a 10-year warranty and both your sales adviser and solicitor will provide you with details of the cover.
+Buildmark is a 10-year warranty and both your sales advisor and solicitor will provide you with details of the cover.
 (All Cruden homes are covered by a warranty.)